webcrumbs-community/webcrumbs/research/Performance Optimization Techniques for React.md

 Solutions
 Here are a couple ways to access cleanup functionality in React.
 Use the lifecycle method 'componentWillUnmount'
-Use the useEffect hook to handle cleanup automatically.
+Use the useEffect hook with cleanup logic to handle resource cleanup automatically.

 ## Network Performance